WGBH-MLA/ov-deploy/docs/stack.md

 # About the Stack

-Open Vault is deployed as a number of separate services, built and deployed in a `kubernetes` cluster.
+Open Vault is deployed as a number of separate services, built as docker images with GitHub Actions, deployed in a [kubernetes](#kubernetes) cluster, and managed by [Argo-CD](#argo-cd).

 ## Kubernetes